Soufiane-Majdar/Soufiane-Majdar/README.md

 - 👋 Hi, I’m <a href="https://github.com/Soufiane-Majdar">Soufiane</a>
 - 👀 I’m a full stack developer
-- 📙 I’m currently learning python automation
+- 📙 I'm currently studying engineering at EMSI
 <br>
 📫 you can reach me on  :